lorrainescanlon/wild_atlantic_wares/README.md

 ## Code Institute - Portfolio Project 5 - ECommerce

-  Wild Atlamtic Wares is an online ecommerce platform bringing our hand crafted pottery to its target audience.
+  Wild Atlantic Wares is an online e-commerce platform bringing our hand crafted pottery to its target audience.
-  This platform allows users to browse our current catalogue and share their experiences by reviewing products they have purchased.
+  This is a B2C or Business-to-Consumer platform that allows users to browse our current products make a purchase and share their experiences by submitting reviews.
   Wild Atlantic Wares features full CRUD frunctionality and web marketing initiatives like email subscription and social media.

 ## Demo
   ![How the website looks on different devices](/static/docs/images/amiresponsive.PNG)